Podcast: Beyond the White Coat Series

 VaccineVoices Series: Building Confidence in the COVID-19 Vaccines

 On this season of “Beyond the White Coat,” health care providers and experts weigh in on how we can stem the tide of the pandemic through vaccination.
-As nearly half of the U.S. population has received at least their first dose of a COVID-19 vaccine, many individuals remain unconvinced and unvaccinated.
+In May 2021, it was reported that nearly 130 million people age 18 and older have completed their vaccine regimens since the first doses were administered to the public in December; however, many individuals remain unconvinced and unvaccinated.
 Episodes will cover issues such as building trust and promoting confidence in the vaccines in health care personnel, debunking the most common myths surrounding the vaccines, and accessing the vaccines in communities hit hardest by the pandemic.

 Science is the only way out of the pandemic.
 And while health care personnel were the first group in the United States to be offered the vaccines, many of these individuals remain unconvinced and unprotected.
 In this episode of “Beyond the White Coat,” AAMC Chief Health Care Officer Janis Orlowski, MD, talks with Houston Methodist President and CEO Marc Boom, MD, and Memorial Hermann Health System President and CEO David Callender, MD, about the challenges health care systems are experiencing in trying to ensure their staff are vaccinated and what can be done to build vaccine confidence.